When it comes to my two sons’ completing their chores, I always hear the following words.

-Does your child complete his or her chores without a remainder or complaint?
+Does your child complete his or her chores without a reminder or complaint?

 My name is Denise.
 I am a wife and mother.
 I have been married for a total of 15 years to my best friend, handsome, and supportive husband Tim.
 Besides being a wife, I am the mother to two smart, fun, loving, and handsome boys Tyron and Tyson.
 I am the mother to two fur babies my Cane Corso (Italian Mastiff) Ebony and Shaka Zulu.
 Along with being a wife and mother, I am a blogger.
 My website is www.deveghomemama.com.
 Along with being a blogger, I have a YouTube channel Deveghomemama and Facebook page Deveghomemama both are all about homeschooling, being plant based, and everyday life of a homeschool family.
 I have an online T-shirt business called Unlimited Custom Designs.
 To view my merchandise, here is the link https://www.deveghomemama.com/unlimited-custom-designs I have homeschooled for a total of eight years.
 I enjoy homeschooling, and I enjoy sharing my advice with others.